 The Masai Mara is crossed by the Mara and Talek rivers that are scenes of spectacular sights during the famous Great Migration when millions of animals including Zebra, Wildebeest, and Antelope stampede through the waters from one side of the eco system to the other.

-Animals, birds and wildlife of the Masai Mara National Reserve
+Wildlife in Masai Mara National Reserve

 The Masai Mara plains are literarily filled with wildlife, from big animals and birds to different species of plants.
-At every turn there is something to see and the open plains reveal nearly all the wildlife there is to see in the Mara.
+At every turn, there is something to see and the open plains reveal nearly all the wildlife there is to see in the Mara.

 The famous African big five animals (Lion, Leopard, Elephant, Buffalo, Rhino) are found in the Mara.
 Apart from the Rhino, which is of the Black Rhino species, the other big five are almost always seen.
 The Black Rhino’s ideal habitat is dense thickets where it feeds by browsing upward on leaves of short trees and shrubs.
 This makes it a bit harder to find.